ryanbillingsley/express-ipfilter/README.md

 0.1.0
 * Changed default behavior of the library to disable reading forwarded IP headers.
 They must now be explicitly enabled.
+* Using `res.send` when a failure occurs to allow for different formats of `errorMessage`

 0.0.25
 * Switched from netmask to range_check (uses ipaddr.js)